So, I took a class. I mean that’s where it starts right? That’s where you take action, show up and learn how to do something.

 Finding a Place

 Driving down Northwest Highway in Dallas, my honey spotted a store in a strip mall called Maker’s Connect ~ Local Handmade Crafts.
-Interesting name that let us know that they serve artists and supporters of artists.
+An interesting name that let us know that they serve artists and supporters of artists.

 I immediately looked them up on my phone to check them out.